OskyRosky/NNA/README.md

 When to Use / When Not to Use

 Use Neural ODEs when:

 •	data is irregularly sampled in time,

 •	continuous-time interpretation is meaningful,

 •	the problem relates to physics, biology, or dynamical systems,

 •	memory efficiency is important,

 •	latent trajectory modeling is needed.

 Avoid them when:

-	•	training speed is critical,
+•	training speed is critical

 •	the data is intrinsically discrete,

 •	extremely long sequences require fast inference,

 •	solver instability becomes a bottleneck.

 Neural ODEs are ideal for scientific and temporal domains where continuity is intrinsic.